sapristi/mmuxer/README.md

        mmuxer monitor --help

+## Using env variables for settings

+Settings values (`username`, `password`, etc.) can be configured by providing environment variables of the same name (case insensitive).

 ## Exporting configuration to sieve format

 mmuxer can also export the rules of a configuration file to the sieve format, so that the rules will be handled server side.